Reserve Bank of Fiji: Other activities

-The Bank is also active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
-It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration during the 2011 Global Policy Forum held in Mexico.
+The RBF is also active in promoting financial inclusion policy and is a member of the Alliance for Financial Inclusion (AFI).
+It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration during the 2011 AFI Global Policy Forum.

 Reserve Bank of Fiji building

-The Reserve Bank of Fiji Building is in Suva, Fiji and was Fiji's first skyscraper and the tallest building in Fiji.
-The fourteen storey building was commissioned in the late 1970s and completed in 1984.
+The Reserve Bank of Fiji Building is in Suva, Fiji.
+The fourteen-storey building was commissioned in the late 1970s and completed in 1984, at which time it was the tallest building in Fiji.